Master UTM Parameters: Boost Campaign Tracking & ROI

 Email - Source = email|e-mail|e_mail|e mail OR Medium = email|e-mail|e_mail|e mail

-Organic Social - Source matches a regex list of social sites OR Medium is one of (“social”, “social-network”, “social-media”, “sm”, “social network”, “social media”)
+Organic Social - Source matches a regex list of social sites as provided by Google OR Medium is one of (“social”, “social-network”, “social-media”, “sm”, “social network”, “social media”)

 Display - Medium is one of (“display”, “banner”, “expandable”, “interstitial”, “cpm”)